khalidabuhakmeh/ef-core-multiple-providers/readme.md

 If you need the same models and relationships across multiple database providers, well then, this is the repository for you.

-The goal of this repository is to show how you can set up a solution to have one `DbContext` interface to multple providers.
+The goal of this repository is to show how you can set up a solution to have one `DbContext` interface to multiple providers.
 In this case, we'll be using our `VehiclesContext` to communicate with SQLite and PostgreSQL.

 ## Prerequisites